Address book

 Enter the user's TrueConf ID or the initial characters of his/her name in the search field above the address book.
 The application will filter the contact list according to your query and it will be easier for you to find the contact.

-If the user is not yet in your contact list and there is no restriction on editing your address book, a "plus" icon for adding them will be displayed as shown below.
+If the user is not yet in your contact list and there is no restriction on editing your address book, a "plus" icon for adding this user will be displayed as shown below.

 # Adding contacts